cloudaware/compliance-policies/ce/ca/aws/iam/root-user-mfa/remediation.md

 # Remediation

+**Note**: To manage MFA devices for the 'root' AWS account, you must use your 'root' account credentials to sign in to AWS.
+You cannot manage MFA devices for the 'root' account using other credentials.

 Perform the following to establish MFA for the root user account:

 1. Sign in to the AWS Management Console and open the IAM console at <https://console.aws.amazon.com/iam/>.

-Note: to manage MFA devices for the root AWS account, you must use your root account credentials to sign in to AWS.
-You cannot manage MFA devices for the root account using other credentials.

 2. Choose `Dashboard` , and under `Security Status` , expand `Activate MFA` on your root account.
 3. Choose `Activate MFA`.
 4. In the wizard, choose `A virtual MFA` device and then choose `Next Step`.